UCF/Today-Bootstrap/readme.markdown

-# UCF Today Bootstrap WordPress Theme
+# UCF Today WordPress theme - [News and Stories from the University of Central Florida and Orlando](http://today.ucf.edu)

 Theme to replace the original Today WordPress theme, which relies on the Thematic framework.
 Written from the UCF Generic Bootstrap theme.